-- Reimbursement Rates for Health Funds:
+- Reimbursement Rates from the Health Funds:

 - Patients are entitled to a full reimbursement of travel expenses from their home to the hospital and back based on public transportation costs.